microsoft/frontend-bootcamp/step2-07/demo/README.md

 ## The official React Redux binding: `react-redux`

-That's right, Redux doesn't only work with React.
+That's right, Redux doesn't just work with React.
 It can also be used with Vue.js, Angular, and React Native, to name a few.

 ### `<Provider>` component